kiruuuuuuu/ai-resume-builder/PRE_DEPLOYMENT_CHECKLIST.md

 # Pre-Deployment Checklist

-Use this checklist to ensure your AI Resume Builder application is ready for production deployment on Fly.io.
+Use this checklist to ensure your AI Resume Builder application is ready for production deployment on Railway.app.

 ## 🔒 Security Checklist